ax0415/ax0415.github.io/_posts/2023-09-23-classification-ml.md

     return parameters
 ```
 We are done!
-Let's see an application in the next post.
+Let's see an application in the followed-up post.